best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 If you have several worksheets and they use different sources, a cell in column A should contain information about the source for the table on that sheet.
 However, if each table in the spreadsheet uses the same source, the information about sources can go on the cover sheet.

 #### Positioning tables on worksheets
 Position tables against the left-hand edges of each sheet.
 Don’t leave a blank column as a gap.
-As mentioned users of assistive technology tend to navigate down from cell A1, if they hit blank cells it can be very hard to navigate to where the table is and your spreadsheet may fail accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).
+As mentioned disabled users tend to navigate down from cell A1, if they hit blank cells it can be very hard to navigate to where the table is and your spreadsheet may fail accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).

 #### Below the table
 It is best practice to avoid putting any information below a table.
-It can be difficult to navigate to and may be missed by users of assistive technology.
+It can be difficult to navigate to and may be missed by disabled users.
 It will also require mostly manual formatting to ensure it meets accessibility guidelines, which can be time consuming.
 More information on formatting text in spreadsheets can be found in the [Titles of spreadsheets, worksheets and tables](#titles-of-spreadsheets-worksheets-and-tables) and the [Metadata worksheets](#metadata-worksheets) sections.

 If a user needs to access information below the table in order to understand the data within the table, it may lead to a fail of accessibility [success criterion 1.3.2 meaningful sequence](https://www.w3.org/TR/WCAG21/#meaningful-sequence).
 For example, if you have used some shorthand in your table such as 'e' for 'estimated' and you only mention what 'e' signifies below the table, this could be considered a fail.